xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 Static Variable
 ---
 The lifetime of function static variables
-* begins the first time the program touches the declaration
+* begins the first time the execution flow "touches" the declaration
 * ends at program termination.

 So, you must "define" it after the class declaration.